by Victoria

 As we have explained briefly in past posts, the main project with our collections this year involves the process of readying all of our objects to leave the museum, go into temporary storage and eventually be re-homed.
 Now we are getting into the Winter and nearer to our deadline, one of the biggest tasks involves preparing, cleaning and packing our vast collection of uniforms - it's a job which definitely can't be done overnight!

-- the items in white bags at the front are those done so far, the rest is all still to go!
+A glimpse into just one of our uniform stores - the items in white bags at the front are those done so far, the rest is all still to go! |

 All four of the collections here at the Redoubt have a large number of uniform pieces; ranging from Napoleonic Coatees, to Second World War naval jackets and a huge range of army trousers.
 Each and every one of these items has to be prepared for possible long term storage or for its new home where it may go on display or be used for handling.
 Our intention is to send them all off in the best possible condition!
 Although the conservation process can be an exhausting one and is certainly time consuming it is necessary for the long term preservation of the uniforms, especially when housing them at the Redoubt hasn't always meant they've had the best storage conditions on their side.